ddcprotocol/working-papers/README.md

 ## OCC Engagement

-DDUSD LLC is in formation as the intended Permitted Payment Stablecoin Issuer (PPSI) applicant under the GENIUS Act.
+DDUSD LLC is in formation as the intended federal qualified payment stablecoin issuer applicant under the GENIUS Act.
 A comment letter to the OCC's NPRM (OCC–2025–0372) is in preparation.
 Submission deadline: May 1, 2026.